ibm-cloud-docs/power-iaas/creating-ssh-key.md

 To use an SSH key with a VM-create operation, you must first add the public key to the {{site.data.keyword.powerSysFull}} instance by using the [`ibmcloud pi ssh-key create KEY_NAME --key KEY`](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-ssh-key-create) command.

-To add the generated public key and to set its [scope]{: tag-green} by using the `visibility` attribute, enter the following command (replacing the example value with your own public key) :

-To add the generated public key and to set its [access]{: tag-green} [level]{: tag-green} by using the `visibility` attribute, enter the following command (replacing the example value with your own public key) :

-To add the generated public key and to set its [visibility]{: tag-green} by using the `visibility` attribute, enter the following command (replacing the example value with your own public key) :
+To add the generated public key and to set its scope by using the `visibility` attribute, enter the following command (replacing the example value with your own public key) :

 ```text